题目

 C. cowboys were shown as cruel and violent men on the silver screen?

-D. country music started the cowboy craze which swept the whole country
+D. country music started the cowboy craze which swept the whole country4.
+By saying "you can"t keep the cowboy down", the writer means that ______.A. cowboys are real people in history

 B. cowboys still fascinate people?